-The Taipei 101 fireworks display on New Year’s Eve surely ranks as one of the world’s greatest.
+The Taipei 101 fireworks and LED lights display on New Year’s Eve surely ranks as one of the world’s greatest.
 You’ll need to arrive in Xinyi District hours in advance to secure a decent spot (dress warm!) among the hundreds of thousands of spectators.

-For many Taiwanese youths, the best place to take in the fireworks is the New Year’s Eve Bash held and Taipei City Hall Square, which features concerts from some of the country’s top pop stars, and of course a view of the fireworks.
+For many Taiwanese youths, the best place to take in the fireworks is the New Year’s Eve Bash held and Taipei City Hall Square, north of Taipei 101, which features concerts from some of the country’s top pop stars, and of course a view of the fireworks.

 Beware that the MRT in the hours leading up to the fireworks can get so crowded that you literally can’t even get on; we got stuck in a station one year trying to board, and trains weren’t even stopping.
 What’s more, after the fireworks are done, it can be quite tough to get back home; good luck on finding a cab or squeezing into any nearby MRT station!
 My best advice is to start your night eating and drinking somewhere close (but not too close) to Taipei 101, then just walking over.
 And don’t forget public washrooms are hard to come by in Taiwan; the MRT station may be your only choice!

 Other super popular spots to see the 101 fireworks are Sun Yat-sen Memorial Hall, Maokong, and is Elephant Mountain (photographers arrive many, many hours early to set up their tripods in the best spots; good luck getting a decent view!)
 Several other hiking trails in Taipei offer views of Taipei 101 and the fireworks.
 You can also consult this list of less crowded fireworks viewing locations (it’s in Mandarin, but you can see the pictures and just plug the headers into GoogleMaps to see where they are).